 Never hesitate to speak up and lay your cards on the table.
 Not everyone appreciates honesty, but at least you’ll no longer feel duty-bound to hide your emotions.

 Mental Health America has recently come up with a plan to reduce the numbers of employees who suffer from depression.
-Their mission is to prioritize the individual over the group, by focusing on its mental condition, and practices.
+Their mission is to prioritise the individual over the group, by focusing on its mental condition, and practices.

 Not everyone wants to embroil in rivalries, to say the least.
 Nonetheless, you have to be aware that if you plan to refrain from comments, and just swallow it, soon all those hidden energies will begin to pop up, manifested through emotional outbursts.